The 10 Scariest Things About International English Language Testing System Certificate

 Take Mock Tests

-Q5: How long are IELTS ratings valid?
+Q5: How long are IELTS ratings legitimate?

 Q6: Can I cancel my test?